What Are Vaccine Passports? Has COVID-19 Made Them Necessary?

-Vaccine passports (or more adequate to call it as green digital certificates) have become a hot topic recently.
-Whoever heard of such a thing six months ago (maybe less)?
+Vaccine passports (or more adequate to call them green digital certificates) have become a hot topic recently.
+Who heard of such a thing six months ago (maybe less)?
 In this article we’ll discuss:

 - How does it help consumers?
 Government officials?
 Service providers?